OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-stylus-partial.md

 To stay up to date with proposals, timelines, and statuses of network upgrades to Arbitrum One and Nova, we recommend you subscribe to the <a href="https://t.me/arbitrumnodeupgrade">Arbitrum Node Upgrade Announcement channel on Telegram</a>, join both the #dev-announcements and #node-runners Discord channels in the <a href="https://discord.com/invite/arbitrum">Arbitrum Discord server</a>, and follow the official Arbitrum <a href="https://x.com/ArbitrumDevs">Arbitrum Developers X accounts</a>.
 </p>

-### Why do I get an error "no library targets found in package" when trying to compile and old example?
+### Why do I get an error "no library targets found in package" when trying to compile an old example?
 <p>
 Some of the first Stylus examples were built and deployed using a previous version of <a href="https://github.com/OffchainLabs/cargo-stylus">cargo-stylus</a> (<code>0.1.x</code>).
 In that version, Stylus projects were structured as regular Rust binaries.
 </p>